HelpGiveThanks/HGTconfiguration/README.md

 1. Click the grey 'Register Invitation' button.
 1. Click on the 'terms of use' link just above the grey 'Sign Up' button on the popup form that opens.
 Your browser should open a new tab for your not-yet-created Terms of Use wiki page (unless you made a typo when you entered the url in the above files).

-   I'll show you in a follow-on tutorial how to easily create this Term's of Use wiki page.
+   I'll show you in the follow-on tutorial how to easily create this Term's of Use wiki page.
 1. Click on your browser's cPanel File Manager tab.

-#####P. Configure top menu-bar icon and links, and footer links in the file default.master.tpl located in folder .../themes/nitrogen/views
+#####P. Configure top menubar icon and links, and footer links in the default.master.tpl file located in the .../themes/nitrogen/views folder

+1. Perform a find-and-replace of "YOURSITE.COM/YOUR**TBG**folder"

+   NOT /YOUR**forum**folder

-1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" (NOT /YOURforumfolder) to  customize all 9 instances of this TGB link.
+   to  customize all 9 instances of this TGB link.
-     1. Click the binoculars icon to open the find/replace window.
+     1. Click the binoculars icon to open the find-and-replace popup window.
      1. If you don't see this icon, then click the 'Use code editor' (upper right) button.
-2. Next, experiment with icon size and padding (5px 5px 5px 5px = TOPpx RIGHTpx BOTTOMpx LEFTpx) to match the icon in TGB exactly.
+2. Next, experiment with icon size and padding (5px 5px 5px 5px = TOP RIGHT BOTTOM LEFT) to match the icon in TGB exactly.
 NOTE: If you increase the icon's height, you will need to decrease the bottom padding = 5px 5px **0px** 5px.

      Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your Vanilla Forum window to see the changes.
 Click the 'Discussions' (upper left) button to get back the main page.
 3. Type in your Forum url, replacing http://YOURSITE.COM/YOURforum.